-If you look carefully on the picture above, you can see an another village lolaced further down from Verkhovyna-Bystra.
-This is Volosianka [Волосянка] village, known from a train station, where tourists usually terminate their scenic journey through Uzhok Pass from Sianki [Сянки].
+If you look carefully at the picture above, you can see another village located further down from Verkhovyna-Bystra.
+This is Volosianka [Волосянка] village, known for a train station, where tourists usually terminate their scenic journey through Uzhok Pass from Sianki [Сянки].
 The village has quite a prominent orthodox church seen from the distance (Pic.
 65).

 Vis-a-vis a Pikuj peak, separated by deep Roztoka valley rises another prominent peak.
 This freestanding mountain is Ostra Hora Mt. [Гостра Гора] (1407m.a.s.l.) located exactly between Polonyna Runa [Рівна] and Pikuj [Пікуй] (Pic.
 67).

-We approached meadows above Lubnya village about 5pm GMT+3, so it was enough time to have some rest before another walking up to the border checkpoint.
+We approached the meadows above Lubnya village at about 5pm GMT+3, so it was enough time to have some rest before walking up to the border checkpoint.

 Lubnya [Лубня] features typical silent and rural landscape.
-Agriculture has been a main occupation for years.
-During the Soviet Union period in the village was running a collective brigade Illych [Ильич], which remnants are still visible (Pic.
+Agriculture has been the main occupation for years.
+During the Soviet Union period, the village was running a collective brigade Illych [Ильич], which remnants are still visible (Pic.
 74, 75).
-In the highest development period this collective farm was owed a 262 hectares of agricultural land, where 45 hectare were arable grounds and another 78 hectares grasses for haymaking.
+In the highest development period, this collective farm was owed 262 hectares of agricultural land, where 45 hectares were arable grounds and another 78 hectares of grass for haymaking.
 All these areas were located around the village, i.e in the area, where today a red tourist trail crosses a young forest (Pic.
 31).
-A brigade were specialized in growing heyfers.
-For high performance 7 people from the village were awarded orders and medals from Soviet Union.
-After fall the Soviet Union this enterprise has been dissolved.
-Remnants of this time are a massive unproductive farmlands around the village, especially on higher lands and a lot of field terraces, which from the distance looks like a green stairs (Pic.
+A brigade was specialized in growing heifers.
+For high performance, 7 people from the village were awarded orders and medals from the Soviet Union.
+After the fall of the Soviet Union, this enterprise has been dissolved.
+Remnants of this time are massive unproductive farmlands around the village, especially on higher lands and a lot of field terraces, which from the distance look like a green stair (Pic.
 76).
-They did the best to make these plots of land as much proftable as possible.
+They did their best to make these plots of land as much profit as possible.

 Nowadays agriculture is rather confined to private necessities instead of massive deals.
-In Lubnya was running also a sawmill, however, due to lack of demand was also closed.
+Lubnya was running also a sawmill, however, due to a lack of demand was also closed.

 Time to go back definitely!
-It was around 5.30pm GMT+3, when we left this cosy shop.
+It was around 5.30pm GMT+3 when we left this cozy shop.
 We had to ascend 2,5km to the border point.
 Moreover, the weather started to get worse. we were wet on our way back.

-On our way to Wołosate we made a nice conversation with a Romanian guy, who missed the road and was asking about some directions.
-Afterwards, he was talking about Transilvania, Przemyśl and something about Hungarians.
-The discussion was lovely, although we were in a rush, because it started raining.
+On our way to Wołosate, we made a nice conversation with a Romanian guy, who missed the road and was asking about some directions.
+Afterward, he was talking about Transilvania, Przemyśl, and something about Hungarians.
+The discussion was lovely, although we were in a rush because it started raining.